hushoca/poorman-s-rubber-ducky/README.md

 #Change log:
 v1.1:
- > Keys added:
+ > Keys added (All of these work with both PRESS and COMBINE commands):
    * KEY_TAB
    * KEY_DEL
    * KEY_ALT
    * KEY_CTRL
    * KEY_SHIFT
    * KEY_WIN
-   [Works with both PRESS and COMBINE commands]
  > New commands added:
    * COMBINE CTRL ALT DEL #presses CTRL+ALT+DEL at the same time
    * [COMBINE can use all keys + numbers + TAB,DEL,ALT,CTRL,SHIFT,WIN]